 These photos are from our last trip there in 2017; however, we used to visit a lot during trips to England as children.

-If you are looking for things to do in Chester, you may also be interested in checking out: 8 photos that make me love the British countryside, 10 places you must go in Cornwall and Fisherman’s Cove: Secret spots in Cornwall and Canterbury bed & breakfasts: The Black Horse Inn.
+If you are looking for things to do in Chester, you may also be interested in checking out: 8 photos that make me love the British countryside, 10 places you must go in Cornwall, Fisherman’s Cove: Secret spots in Cornwall and Canterbury bed & breakfasts: The Black Horse Inn.